Single graphic cards will boost the performance or render speed in software

 To use the whole performance of the computer, you should research the software that you are using as the word of professionals.
-Almost all software that is a real-time rendering engine has been supported better by single graphic card servers.
+Almost all software that is a real-time rendering engine has been supported better by single graphic cards servers.

 Lumion is architectural rendering software that makes it easy to convey how your projects will translate into real-life experiences and emotions.